bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-10.md

 Your report should include any collaborators on top of the first page, summarize what you learned, and note the time you invested in this exercise.
-Both of you need to upload the same report in PDF format to Moodle before the deadline.
+Both of you need to upload the same report in PDF and zipped source format to Moodle before the deadline.

 ### Special Questions for your report